katemayo/js-dc-8/11-express/readme.md

 No change.
 We added a route and handled it by sending the string `"hello world"` as the response.
-The running server however has not been changed until we restart the server (also remeniscent of Sinatra) and refresh the page in the browser.
+The running server however has not been changed until we restart the server and refresh the page in the browser.
 And we see:

 `Hello World`

 Constantly needing to restart the server will get very tedious.

-Q. What was the fix for that in Sinatra?
----

-> sinatra/reloader from the sinatra-contrib repo would restart the server any time that files changed

-The node module `nodemon` (a portmanteau of "node monitor") performs a similar task to `sinatra/reloader` but goes about it slightly differently.
-Instead of requiring `nodemon` in our code, we use `nodemon` from the command line (demonstrated after install).
+The node module `nodemon` (a portmanteau of "node monitor") can help. `nodemon` will watch our javascript files and automatically restart our node server whenever a file is changed.
+We use `nodemon` from the command line (demonstrated after install)

 In the terminal: